-- disabling smoke detectors - covering smoke detectors with any materials whatsoever - activating an alarm when no hazard is present - hanging items from sprinkler pipes - discharging, tampering with or moving fire extinguishers

-Tampering with fire safety equipment is considered a serious community standards violation.
-Any tampering with fire safety equipment will result in an automatic referral for a community standards violation to Justice, Equity, and Antiracism and/or Residence Life and will be addressed through the student accountability and community standards process.
+- disabling smoke detectors - covering smoke detectors with any materials whatsoever - activating an alarm when no hazard is present - hanging items from sprinkler pipes - discharging, tampering with or moving fire extinguishers and/or Residence Life and will be addressed through the student accountability and community standards process.
 Students found responsible will be assigned an accountability and community restoration plan, which could include being placed on administrative notice and second time violations may result in possible removal from campus housing.
 When the responsible individuals cannot be identified, all residents of that particular area may be called in for a community meeting.